ArinSantry/capstone_comments/README.md

 # capstone_comments
-Part of the C++ Autograder capstone - this file parses through a .cpp file' comments and writes them into a .txt
+Part of the C++ Autograder capstone - this file parses through a .cpp file's comments and writes them into a .txt

  comments.py
  Arin Santry